1Kuhny/GOESViewer/README.md

 13. Run the script by pressing the play button at the top or by pressing CTRL+R

+14. Basic Controls are UP/DOWN arrow to change views, LEFT Arrow to force update and image reload.
+Processing requires that you click in the window before it detects keystrokes.
+It must not force focus for some reason.

-14 Finally, if everything runs good, you can complile it and run standalone by going to File->Export Application and then click Export
+15. Finally, if everything runs good, you can complile it and run standalone by going to File->Export Application and then click Export